-The contour files export, in the Elevation toolbox, are available to all customers subscribed to Business or Enterprise plans.
+The contour files export, in the Elevation toolbox, are available to all customers subscribed to Individual, Advanced, Teams, or Enterprise plans.
 These set of tools can equip users with elevation data that can be exported and displayed in GIS software for further analysis.

 In this guide, we will learn how to export DXF and SHP contour files from DroneDeploy and import them into ArcGIS.
 Additionally, we will cover how to overlay them on a GeoTIFF resulting in a bold, data rich display to share with your stakeholders.